Virginia's attorney general cleared in ethics probe

-RICHMOND, Virginia (Reuters) - Virginia’s attorney general, the Republican candidate in November’s election for governor, was cleared on Thursday of wrongdoing in an ethics probe over $10,000 in gifts, free vacations and a catered Thanksgiving dinner he received from a company executive.
+RICHMOND, Va., July 18 (Reuters) - Virginia’s attorney general, the leading Republican candidate in November’s election for governor, was cleared on Thursday of wrongdoing in an ethics probe over $10,000 in gifts, free vacations and a catered Thanksgiving dinner he received from a company executive.

 “Although one cannot help but question whether repeated omissions of gifts from Williams are coincidence or a pattern reflecting intent to conceal, the disclosure of several gifts and benefits from Williams in original statements suggests that the Attorney General was not attempting to conceal the relationship,” Herring said in a report of the probe’s findings.